The Science of Hand Washing

 remember that small children are impressed by what we do

-more from what we do than what we say.
+as much from what we do than what we say.
 So if you want

-to teach the importance of hand washing...wash your hands!
+to teach the importance of hand washing...wash your hands

 Kids can't